ffoodd/a11y.css/webextension/README.md

 ## How to test

 When developping, you'll need to test an unpackaged version.
+Before loading it to your browser, first run `npm run webext` to package your work.

 ### Firefox

 1. Open `about:debugging` in a new tab
-2. Click on “Load a temporary module”
+2. Click on "Load a temporary module"
-3. Fetch the `manifest-mozilla.json` file from the folder where you have copied the **a11y.css** project.
-Rename it to `manifest.json`
+3. Fetch the `a11ycss-webextension-firefox.zip` file from the folder where you have copied the **a11y.css** project.
    ![The “About: debugging panel”](readme_images/about_debugging.png)
 4. And *voilà*, the extension is running.
    ![The icon in Firefox's toolbar, among other friends](readme_images/webext_icon_running.png)